Main image: Multiple deep taper burn marks on the oak door to the nave at St Mary the Virgin & All Saints, Boxley, Kent

 Daemonologie

-In 1603, during the first year of his kingship in England, King James I republished his book ‘Daemonologie’(1597), which he had written as a vehicle to re-enforce his (and others) belief about the ‘truth’ of witchcraft.
-It was a philosophical dissertation on contemporary necromancy and the historical relationships between the various methods of divination used from ancient black magic.
-The belief among the intelligentsia of the day that witches existed and could do ill was an adjudged reality; belief of their existence was embodied in the Witchcraft Acts of 1542, 1563 and 1604.
+In 1603, during the first year of his kingship in England, King James I republished his book ‘Daemonologie’ (1597), which he had written as a vehicle to reinforce the ‘truth’ of witchcraft.
+It was a philosophical dissertation on contemporary necromancy and the historical relationships between the various methods of divination used from ancient ‘black’ magic.
+The belief among the intelligentsia of the day agreed that witches both existed and could do ill was an adjudged reality.
+Belief in their existence was embodied in law the Witchcraft Acts of 1542, 1563 and 1604.

-Easton highlighted a tract which reads,
+Easton highlighted a tract which read,

 “ being transformed into the likeness of a little beast or fowl, they will come and pierce through whatsoever house or church, though all ordinary passages be closed, by whatsoever open[ing] the air may enter in at.”

-Easton 2011:45,
+Easton 2011:45.

 ‘Spontaneous’ & Devastating Fire Events, Lightning Strikes